LearningLocker/v1-to-v2-migrator/readme.md

 1. Change your permissions `sudo chmod 775 ./bin/migrater`.

 ### HT2 Process
-So our process starts at the point where we want to actually start migrating someone's data.
+Process starts at the point where we want to actually start migrating someone's data.
 Listed the process below.

 1. Do they have a V2 instance already?
 If yes, then James and Ryan need to analyse it further.
 Otherwise continue.
 1. James does step 1-3 in [Migratr Process](#migratr-process).